Patbox/polymer/README.md

 are few small quality of life things added with it.
 So you might want to recommend it or include with your mod pack.

-If you have a server and polymer based mods you are using include a resource pack, you might want to install "bundled/packed/all" version of polymer contains AutoHost module, allowing you to set up automatic building and sending of packs to clients.
+If you have a server and the Polymer based mods you are using include a resource pack, you might want to install "bundled/packed/all" version of Polymer, as it contains the AutoHost module, allowing you to set up automatic building and sending of packs to clients.
 See [this page](https://polymer.pb4.eu/latest/user/resource-pack-hosting) to learn about the setup.

 ## For mod developers: